ajarac/mars-rover-kotlin/SOLUTION.md

 - JUnit5 for testing
 - Kodein for dependency injection
 - Kluent as assertion tests
-- Mockk for create mocks
+- Mockk for mocks
-- JavaFaker for create random data
+- JavaFaker for creating random data

 ## Design
 I started with the MarsRover Class and then with the World class as dependency of MarsRover.